 Hypertension carries a hereditary factor, and risk increases with age.
 Most risk factors, however, can be managed by lifestyle changes.
 Those risks include obesity, inactivity, tobacco use, a high-sodium diet and drinking too much alcohol.
 Chronic conditions such as high cholesterol, diabetes, kidney disease and sleep apnea can also increase risk of hypertension.

-If you or a family member suffer from high blood pressure, you may qualify for a hypertension clinical trial.
+If you or a family member suffer from high blood pressure, you may qualify for a hypertension or resistant hypertension clinical trial.
 Many investigational medications are being evaluated that can help control high blood pressure.

 By participating in a high blood pressure clinical trial, you gain access to medication before it is generally available.
 Aventiv Research is currently researching an oral medication.
 If you qualify, you will receive all the necessary examinations, lab work and medication at no cost.
 You will also receive a blood pressure monitoring device and may be compensated for your time and travel.